Dolphin Capital Investors Limited (DCI.L) (LON:DCI) Shares Gap Down to $3.30

-Dolphin Capital Investors Limited (DCI.L) (LON:DCI) gapped down prior to trading on Wednesday .
-The stock had previously closed at $3.30, but opened at $3.00.
-Dolphin Capital Investors Limited (DCI.L) shares last traded at $3.10, with a volume of 10,645 shares changing hands.
+Shares of Dolphin Capital Investors Limited (DCI.L) (LON:DCI) gapped down before the market opened on Wednesday .
+The stock had previously closed at $3.30, but opened at $3.20.
+Dolphin Capital Investors Limited (DCI.L) shares last traded at $3.20, with a volume of 15,364 shares changing hands.

 Dolphin Capital Investors Limited (DCI.L) Company Profile (LON:DCI)